The Wild Mind – Part XII

 The Freemason, like all learned hermeticists, understood the hierarchical nature built into Natural Law: everything comes in degrees of value and importance, a simplicity that is frequently misunderstood by those who perpetually push for “equality.”
 Thus they built a system of rites by which they could learn to recognise and understand life’s different levels of perception and comprehension, similar to the grades and forms in education that map, or are supposed to map, the levels of human development, but with the difference that innate consciousness cannot be forced.
 Masonic values—the opening of the third eye—learned through these degrees opened up vast and complex channels of knowledge, communication, and thus human creativity and cooperation.

 The famous eye and pyramid symbol, so often interpreted as a kind of Big Brother, One World Order emblem, is actually more akin to the sky god Ra or the Eye of Horus, wherein Horus, the falcon-headed god, flying high above the Earth, can “see all,” and in doing so is wise.
-The pyramid is symbolic of the hierarchical nature of all nature.
-(Horus is also the “son” who saves the “father,” the king Osiris, symbolising that all organisational structures age and must be renewed in order to remain viable, something we have yet to learn in our oh-so-linear-West.4)
+The pyramid symbolises the hierarchical nature of all things.
+(Horus is also the “son” who rescues the “father,” the king Osiris, signifying that all organisational structures eventually ossify and require renewal to remain viable, a lesson we have yet to learn in our oh-so-linear West.
+Philosophically and culturally, the West tends towards straight lines, as in point a to point b, while the East works more with cycles, such as point a to point b and then point a again.)

 And that, again, is the essence of the occult.
 Apart from their links to Hermeticism, these fraternities and lodges emphasised freedom of thought and fully acknowledged the power of direct knowledge.
 This is what is facilitated in their system of degrees, which requires the initiate to study and contemplate the information therein for themselves, to rise up according to their own understanding and at their own pace, rather than being indoctrinated.